-While there is a growing focus on improving the quality of healthcare delivery for high-cost patients, research has mostly been focused on fee-for-service Medicare.
-New work is exploring the clinical composition of high-cost Medicare Advantage populations.
+While there is a growing focus on improving the quality of healthcare delivery for high-cost patients, research has mostly been focused on fee‑for‑service Medicare.
+New work funded by the Anthem Public Policy Institute explores the clinical composition of high-cost Medicare Advantage populations.

 Costs are rising among Medicaid expansion enrollees

-States and health plans have gained valuable experience with the Medicaid expansion population.
+The Society of Actuaries’ HealthWatch published research sponsored by the Anthem Public Policy Institute on the experience states and health plans have gained with the Medicaid expansion population.
 While over 11 million individuals have gained coverage since the expansion began, relatively little has been shared publicly about the enrollment and utilization experience of expansion enrollees.

 Anthem is pleased to support the Health Affairs Council on Health Care Spending & Value